×

 Breakfast Lunch Dinner

-Siem Reap is the gateway to the world’s most spectacular ancient temples dating from 8th-13th centuries with their countless sculptured decorations.
-The small province was homed the magnificence of several former Khmer capitals.
-Beyond, there is plenty to do in and around for much more fun activity when you are out of the temples.
+Siem Reap is the gateway to the world’s most spectacular ancient temples, dating from 8th-13th centuries with their countless sculptured decorations and former Khmer capitals.

 Upon arrival at Siem Reap airport by flight, you will be welcomed by local English-speaking guide who will escort you directly to hotel for relaxing.